Aicent-Stack/zcmk/README.md

 > *"Value is not a separate layer; it is the oxygen of intelligence.
 ZCMK doesn't just pay; it circulates life through the organism."*

 `zcmk` is the circulatory system of the **Aicent Stack**.
-It is a purpose-built, nanosecond-resolution value transport layer that treats every [RTTP](https://github.com/Aicent-Stack/rttp) Pulse Frame as a living blood cell — carrying compute demand, supply bids, and instant settlement tokens.
+It is a purpose-built, nanosecond-resolution value transport layer designed for a **six-domain biological AI organism**.
+It treats every [RTTP](https://github.com/Aicent-Stack/rttp) Pulse Frame as a living blood cell — carrying compute demand, supply bids, and instant settlement tokens.
 By achieving **Economic Homeostasis**, it eliminates the "Middleman Tax" and ensures the organism's resources are perpetually balanced.

 ---

 ## 🩸 Achieving Economic Homeostasis (RFC-004)

-ZCMK replaces slow, gas-heavy blockchain marketplaces with an embedded, zero-commission settlement engine.
+ZCMK replaces slow, gas-heavy blockchain marketplaces with an embedded, zero-commission settlement engine that maintains systemic health.

 | Traditional DePIN | Legacy (Anemic Blockchain) | **ZCMK Countermeasure** | **Measured Gain** |
 | :--- | :--- | :--- | :--- |